AsherJN/media-bias-extention/memory-bank/techContext.md

   - `json_id`: For dashboard items, the ID used in the JSON response
 - **Utility Functions**:
   - `loadPromptFramework()`: Loads the framework from JSON
-  - `flattenSections()`: Converts nested structure to flat array for backward compatibility
+  - `flattenSections()`: Converts nested structure to flat array for processing
   - `concatenatePrompt()`: Combines sections into a complete prompt string
   - `findSectionById()`: Locates sections in the nested structure
   - `updatePromptSection()`: Updates specific sections